This page explains how to travel by train or ferry from Tallinn to other European cities.

 -

-Step 1, sail overnight from Tallinn to Stockholm by ferry as explained above.
+Step 1, sail overnight from Tallinn to Stockholm by ferry as shown above.
 I'd allow 3 hours between ferry and train in Stockholm.

 -